ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - Working with APIs (Application Programming Interfaces): These are interfaces that allow different software applications to communicate with each other and exchange data.

-Understanding networking and communication is essential for software development, as it allows developers to create applications and systems that are able to communicate and exchange data effectively.
+Understanding networking and communication is essential for software development, as it allows developers to create applications and systems that can communicate and exchange data effectively.
 This includes being able to design and implement efficient and secure communication protocols, and being able to troubleshoot and debug networking issues.

 ## Security and Privacy

 Security and privacy are important considerations in software development, as they help protect sensitive information and prevent unauthorized access to systems and data.

-There are many different types of security threats that software developers need to be aware of, including:
+There are many types of security threats that software developers need to be aware of, including:

 - **Malware**: Malware is short for "malicious software," and refers to any software that is designed to cause harm or disruption to a computer system.
 Examples of malware include viruses, worms, and ransomware.

 - **Vulnerabilities**: Vulnerabilities are weaknesses in a system that can be exploited by attackers to gain unauthorized access or perform malicious actions.
 Vulnerabilities can exist in software, hardware, or networks.

-- **Phishing**: Phishing is a type of cyber attack in which attackers use fake emails, websites, or other communication channels to trick people into revealing sensitive information, such as passwords or credit card numbers.
+- **Phishing**: Phishing is a type of cyberattack in which attackers use fake emails, websites, or other communication channels to trick people into revealing sensitive information, such as passwords or credit card numbers.

 - **Denial of Service (DoS) attacks**: DoS attacks are designed to disrupt the availability of a computer system or network by overwhelming it with traffic or requests.